DannyPX/FishOnTools/docs/tools/pet-merge-calculator.md

 # Pet Merge Calculator

 This is a calculator for merging pets.
-The statistics that is used is from the Wiki and help from some community members notably jsmall0126 and Dermatosclerosis
+The statistics that is used is from the Wiki and help from some community members.

 ## Calculator